A double $(\infty,1)$-categorical nerve for double categories: Nerve of 2 -categories

-We now show that the $2$-functor $\Lsim\CD(c_k)\colon \Lsim\CD(F[0])\to \Lsim\CD(F[k])$ is a biequivalence.
+We now show that the $2$-functor $\Lsim\CD(c^v_k)\colon \Lsim\CD(\Repv{0})\to \Lsim\CD(\Repv{k})$ is a biequivalence.
 It is given by the inclusion $[0]\to \ON{k}$ at $0$.
 First note that for $k=0$, this is the identity.
-For $k\geq 1$, it is a biequivalence since it is \begin{itemize} \item bi-essentially surjective on objects as every object in $\ON{k}$ is related by an adjoint equivalence to the object $0$, \item essentially full on morphisms since every composite of adjoint equivalences $0\to 0$ in $\ON{k}$ is related by an invertible $2$-cell to $\id_0$, which is given by a pasting of units and counits of the corresponding adjoint equivalences, \item fully faithful on $2$-cells since the only $2$-cell $\id_0\Rightarrow\id_0$ in $\ON{k}$ is the identity. \end{itemize} \end{proof}
+For $k\geq 1$, it is a biequivalence since it is \begin{itemize} \item bi-essentially surjective on objects as every object in $\ON{k}$ is related by an adjoint equivalence to the object $0$, \item essentially full on morphisms since every composite of adjoint equivalences $0\to 0$ in $\ON{k}$ is related by an invertible $2$-morphism to $\id_0$, which is given by a pasting of units and counits of the corresponding adjoint equivalences, \item fully faithful on $2$-morphisms since the only $2$-morphism $\id_0\Rightarrow\id_0$ in $\ON{k}$ is the identity. \qedhere \end{itemize} \end{proof}

 As in the double categorical case, the nerve $\ND\bbHsim$ is homotopically fully faithful.

 \begin{theorem} The derived counit of the adjunction $\Lsim\CD\dashv \ND\bbHsim$ is level-wise a biequivalence.
 In particular, the nerve $\ND\bbHsim\colon \TwoCat\to \TwoCSS$ is homotopically fully faithful. \end{theorem}